 Question (d) Flood hazard, tsunami, or seiche zones: Potentially Significant Impact.
 Because the project site is located distant from the sea or any large reservoir, the project would not be located in an area subject to inundation hazards from seiche or tsunami.
 The Federal Emergency Management Agency provides information on flood hazards for communities based on its Flood Insurance Rate Maps.
-According to FEMA (2008), the project site is located in Flood Zone A, which is defined as an area subject to inundation by a 100-year storm, or 1-percent chance of occurring in any given year, but for which a Base Flood Elevation has not been established.
+According to Federal Emergency Management Agency (FEMA 2008), the western portion of the project site is located within Flood Zone X, which is defined as an area with an annual flooding probability of 0.2 percent, outside of the 100-year flood zone.
+The eastern portion of the project site is located within Flood Zone A, an area subject to inundation by a 100year storm, but for which a Base Flood Elevation has not been established.
 Dairies located within flood hazard zones could be damaged by floodwaters or be required to shut down for extended periods.
 Flood waters could mingle with wet or dry manure storage areas at the facilities, cause releases of process water from ponds, and/or come into contact with freshly applied manure on fields, impacting surface water quality.
 Project impacts due to flooding on or off site as a result of project implementation will be evaluated further in the EIR for the proposed project.